pvaliani/pvaliani/README.md

 I have been working for BBC World Service News since then helping to deliver News globally to hundreds of millions of users 🤯.

-I'll soon be studying for an L7 Apprenticeship in Data Science, ML & AI 🤖 🧠.
+I'm for an L7 Apprenticeship in Data Science, ML & AI 🤖 🧠.

 I love heavy music 🤘🏼 🎧.